wso2/docs-is/en/docs/using-wso2-identity-server/removing-unused-tokens-from-the-database.md

 method.

 !!! tip

-    **Tip** : It is safe to run these steps in read-only mode or during a time when traffic on the server is low, but that is not mandatory.
+    It is safe to run these steps in read-only mode or during a time when traffic on the server is low, but that is not mandatory.

 1. Take a backup of the running database.